d365collaborative/d365fo.integrations/README.md

 `$dataEntityJson = convertfrom-json $dataentity`

-3. Lets find some containing something regarding workers and sort the result
+3. Lets find some something regarding workers and sort the result

 `$dataEntityJson.value | where-object name -like '*Worker*' |Sort-Object -Descending -Property name`

-Some of the enties returned :
+Some of the entries returned :

 |name|kind|url|
 |----|----|---|